Algal bloom situation update

 PIRSA conducts regular ongoing monitoring of shellfish harvesting areas by the South Australian Quality Assurance Program (SASQAP), which conducts a rigorous ongoing testing regime aimed at assuring consumers of commercially harvested oysters, mussels, cockles and scallops that they are safe to eat.
 As part of this program, harvesting areas are often temporarily closed as a precaution to ensure food safety standards are upheld.

-Currently this testing regime has led to precautionary closures at the American River, Port Vincent and Stanbury oyster harvesting areas and the commercial harvesting of pipis between the Murray Mouth to 10 km south of the mouth.
+Currently this testing regime has led to closures of some oyster growing and harvesting areas and the commercial harvesting of pipis.

-Remaining oyster and commercial pipi harvesting areas remain open with produce from those areas safe to eat.
+The majority of oyster harvesting areas remain open with produce from those areas safe to eat.
 Regular ongoing testing in these open harvest areas continues to ensure the harvested produce food safety standards are upheld.
 This means there is no public health concern.